-In addition to all of the above penalties, in San Diego a conviction for this offense may result in the loss of the weapon.
+In addition to all of the above penalties, in San Diego, a conviction for this offense may result in the loss of the weapon.

-Given the severity of the penalties involved with an illegal possession of weapons charge, your criminal defense attorney will have to determine which legal defense theory will work best in your particular situation.
+Given the severity of the penalties involved with an illegal possession of weapons charge, your criminal defense lawyer will have to determine which legal defense theory will work best in your particular situation.
 Possible defenses associated with this charge can include: